 180 m gain | 3 km return | 1 hour return

 Kea Point track is probably one of the most stunning walks in the Canterbury region mainly because it is located in the Aoraki/Mt Cook National Park which is playground of mountains and epic scenery.
-It is not a particularly hard hike as it is quite short but you do gain a little bit of elevation and is a good alternative to the more challenging Sealy Tarns.
+It is not a particularly hard hike as it is quite short but you do gain a little bit of elevation.
+This is a good alternative to the more challenging Sealy Tarns.

 The views from the lookout are incredible.
 On a clear day, Mt Cook is standing tall right in front of you, Mueller Lake below and sometimes you’ll hear the sound of avalanches on the nearby ranges.
-Again if you can, I suggest going up for sunrise to catch that golden light off the mountains.
-This is also a great time to see Kea birds.
+If you can, I suggest going up for sunrise to catch that golden light off the mountains.
+This is also a great time to see Kea!

 If you want to make this a longer track you can start walking from the Mt Cook village rather than the campground to add an extra hour of flat walking.